Illegal drugs and drug addiction

 What factors increase the risk of drug abuse and drug addiction?

-Whether the occasional use of illegal drugs develops into misuse or addiction depends on the substance type and the frequency of use as well as physical, mental and social factors.
+Whether the occasional use of cannabis or illegal drugs develops into misuse or addiction depends on the substance type and the frequency of use as well as physical, mental and social factors.

 For example, if people grow up with parents or siblings who use drugs or have friends who do so, there is a higher probability of them turning to drugs themselves.
 Traumatic events such as child abuse can also lead to drug use as a coping strategy.